rogerdahl/floating-pointer/README.md

 ### Build on Linux

 You need Rust for building this.
-It usually installs with a single command, as described at:
+Rust usually installs with a single command, as described at:

 https://www.rust-lang.org/tools/install